luciotato/UglifyLS/README.md

 ##Test contenders

-### Contender #1: Original Uglify2
+### Contender #1: Original Uglify2 parser.js

 The actual Uglify2.JS parser code, from: https://github.com/mishoo/UglifyJS2

 ###Contender #2: LiteScript code, compile-to-js

-A "translation" from the original Uglify2.JS code to LiteScript.
+A "translation" from the original Uglify2.JS "parser.js" to LiteScript.
-Since LiteScript is heavily based in javascript most of the "translation" is trivial.
+Since LiteScript is heavily based in javascript most of the translation is trivial.

 ###Contender #3: LiteScript code, compile-to-c